Table of Contents

 Initial and In-Process Inspections

-In addition to inspecting all incoming materials before production begins, your parts provider should establish inspection points along the manufacturing process, to maintain acceptable part quality and spot any variations before they have an impact on quality.
+In addition to inspecting all incoming materials before product begins, your parts provider should establish inspection points along the manufacturing process, to maintain acceptable part quality and spot any variations before they have an impact on quality.

 This includes inspections at initial setup and whenever tools or wheels are changed, as well as at designated checkpoints during production.